Cassiep1986/ORM-E-Commerce-Back-End/README.md

 mySQL -u root
 ```

+<p>&nbsp;</p>

-Then add the database by using the following command followed by the schema.sql path name: (example below)
+Next, add the database by using the following command followed by the schema.sql path name: (example below)

 ```
 source